Arizona’s Digital New Deal

 STEP TWO: PASS LAWS TO REIN IN BIG TECH MONOPOLIES AND PROTECT OUR ENVIRONMENT

 We also need to protect our environment from reckless development.
 Companies will drop data centers on farmland, suck up aquifers, and leave when tax breaks run out.
-We need laws that require:
+We need environmental reviews, water usage caps, and community benefit agreements.

 ---